Share threads. They sound like a simple, helpful way to get your content in front of more people, right?

 You are new to blogging and are going about your day when you hear of others doing share for share threads.
-Your curiosity is piqued because if others share your content that is going to mean that you will get more traffic.
+Your curiosity is piqued because if others share your content, that will mean that you will get more traffic.
 More traffic means you can make money!
 WAHOO!!!

 WHY PIN AND SHARE THREADS ARE NOT A GOOD THING